 The SG Optimizer plugin will periodically check if your site is running on the latest recommended version of PHP.
 Right now, it is PHP 7.2 but later it can be altered to PHP 7.3, 7.4, etc. depending on WordPress’s latest requirements.

-Thus I hope you found this article very useful in upgrading the version of PHP from version 5.6 or below to version 7.2 or above on SiteGround web hosting platform.
+Thus I hope you found this article very useful in changing the PHP version of WordPress from 5.6 or below to version 7.2 or above on SiteGround web hosting platform.